justdomains/blocklists/README.md

 ## Using with other tools:
 The converted lists are provided in a "Raw Domain List" format that contains only domains, one per line.
 Many other tools / scripts can ingest this format to add them to your blocklist.

+&nbsp;

 # Reporting Conversion Issues:
 If you find an issue in the output of the conversion process (i.e. comparing to the original upstream list), please report it over on: https://github.com/justdomains/ci/issues

-> ### **PLEASE NOTE:**
-> **We do not manage the upstream lists themselves, and will not be able to add any new blocks to the lists.**
+> **NOTE: We do not manage the upstream lists themselves, and will not be able to add any new blocks to the lists.**

-### Disclaimer:
+> #### Disclaimer:
-<sub>These files are provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+> <sub>These files are provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, arising from, out of or in connection with the files or the use of the files.</sub>

+&nbsp;

 # The Lists:

+&nbsp;

 ## EasyList (Domains-only)
 | Format | Raw Download Link |